solidi/hl-mods/workspace/redist/readme.txt

 - Dario Casali for the original boot_camp, Napoleon for the rebuild, and AudioCraZ for the reskin of snow_camp
 - Romka, A.I., Valve (PS HD Pack), Napoleon for the baer model
 - Dario Casali for the original snark_pit, Napoleon for the rebuild, and AudioCraZ for the reskin of ice_pit
+- Martin "BulliT" Webrant for the autowepswitch code from agmod https://github.com/martinwebrant/agmod